OctopusDeploy/blog/blog/2020-05/building-trust-in-automated-db-deployments/index.md

 ---
 title: Building trust in an automated database deployment process
-description: Learn techniques to build trust in your automated database deployment process, and gain confidence in every part of the process.
+description: Learn techniques to build trust in your automated database deployment process and gain confidence in every part of the process.
 author: bob.walker@octopus.com
 visibility: public
 published: 2099-01-01